MgARL/MgARL/README.md

 ## full stack Web Developer at ArchetypeSC!

-- 🌱 I’m currently learning  C# and .NET Core
+- 🌱 I’m currently learning Azure services!
 - 👯 I’m looking to collaborate in the open source community!
 - 🥅 My Goals: REACT Native, .NET Core and Framework
 - ⚡ I love to play video-games, build gaming computers!! and Crypto Mining and Learn new things!